Jack Callahan (musician): Musical Activities

+Callahan grew up in Minneapolis, Minnesota, where he learned to play the drums as a child.
+During his teenage years, he moved to Saint Louis, Missouri to attend high school.
+He became involved in the local Saint Louis DIY punk and experimental music scene, playing drums in several local punk, no wave, and free improvisation outfits, most notably at the Lemp Neighborhood Arts Center (LNAC).
+He volunteered for and was a board member of LNAC from 2007 to 2012, where he learned to do live sound for shows and where he performed some of his earliest compositions.

 In 2011 he studied privately with composer Jürg Frey in Aarau, Switzerland.
 In 2013 he participated in the Ostrava Days residency in Ostrava, the Czech Republic at which he had an orchestral work, If You Cannot Ignore the Response – Delay It, performed by the Janáček Philharmonic Orchestra.

 Since 2013 he has run the experimental music label Bánh Mì Verlag.

 In April 2019 he co-curated the festival Neo-Pastiche: Changes in American Music at Black Mountain College Museum + Arts Center in Asheville, NC, which featured performances by Eugene Chadbourne, Jeff Witscher, Petr Kotik, the S.E.M.
 Ensemble performing pieces by Julius Eastman, Morton Feldman, John Cage plus other contemporary experimental artists.

 As a drummer he has toured as a member of Sunburned Hand of the Man and Home Blitz.

 As an audio engineer he toured for many years as a live sound engineer for Thurston Moore.
 He runs a mastering studio in Ridgewood, Queens and has mastered releases by Cloud Nothings, Ryley Walker, Jeff Witscher, Peter Ablinger and many more.